 Journalists are always quoting someone … whether it’s a politician or some random person who happened to witness a newsworthy event.
 Why?
 Content is more interesting when you include what other people have to say.
 If you’re attending a conference, take the time to network with speakers and other attendees.
 You’re more than likely to pick up a few gems for your next blog.
 Also, read the latest books in your industry.
 Use some of the ideas as a launching point for your next blog.

 For many people, professional writing seems glamorous … creative.
 At least that’s how I envisioned it until I actually started working in the field.
 Sure, there are aspects of it that reach the “glamorous” level.
 But those moments are rare.
 The same goes for producing any kind of content on a regular basis.
 It’s hard work.
 But it’s absolutely worth it.
 Blogging, for example, is an incredible opportunity to boost your SEO rankings through a regular stream of fresh content.
 It’s public relations and marketing rolled into one nice seamless package.
 But more importantly, it provides an opportunity to communicate with your targeted market.

-If you still need some inspiration for getting in the mindset of a journalist, pick up a DVD of The Paper.
+If you still need some inspiration for getting into the mindset of a journalist, pick up a DVD of The Paper.
 This 1994 film, which features a much younger Michael Keaton as a neurotic newspaper editor, offers one of the few cinematic glimpses of what it’s really like to be a journalist.
 Adopting just a couple of those habits could boost you to the next level in your blogging career.

 Welcome to a community dedicated to solving the challenge of getting online content seen and consumed by the right audience on the best channels.